 This very small but immersive tiki bar is located inside Tuffy’s Bottle Shop & Lounge.
 The cocktails are said to be the best in the state and the tiki decor is top notch thanks to local artist Typhoon Tommy.
 If you can get in, you’re likely to have a great time.
 But therein lies the rub.
-We’ve heard too many stories from too many people that it is often very difficult to get in (even with reservations), expectations aren’t properly set around wait times, and that staff too often have a give-no-fucks attitude.
+We’ve heard too many stories from too many people that it is often very difficult to get in (even with reservations), expectations aren’t properly set around wait times, and that staff are frequently lacking in hospitality.

 This bar and seating area is adjacent to the Ohana Restaurant on the second floor of the Walt Disney World Polynesian Village Resort.
 The layout is much more in line with outdoor tiki bars, so not really immersive unless you count being able to hang out in the Poly’s vast lobby.
 The cocktail menu is completely different from Grog Grotto downstairs, and while it leans towards Disney’s standard resort cocktail menu (hello, Pina CoLava), there are a few gems.
 The Lapu Lapu is served in a fresh pineapple, and does have cult following among Disney Parks fans.
 Also of note is the “Polynesian Mai Tai” that hews close to the 1944 recipe.
 As hotel bars go, this one’s pretty good.